warning-goose/warning-goose-ui-jquery/README.md

 ## License

-Musala Push is Copyright © 2018-2019 Glenn ROLLAND.
+Warning Goose is Copyright © 2019-2020 Glenn ROLLAND.
 It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.